giobero/ibsu_chat/README.md

   - welcome message
   - if username empty or less than 2 character retry
   - auto focus on input and send-on-enter
+  - username control, if exists unbale to take